sweetim/ayu-modern/README.md

-# tim-ayu README
+# tim-ayu

-the color theme that makes your eyes feel comfortable
+a VSCode color theme that makes your eyes feel comfortable